sunsided/ensure-uniform-type-rs/README.md

 }
 ```

-The above would fail with the error:
+The above would fail to compile, instead giving the error:

 ```
 error: Struct DifferentialDriveState has fields of different types.
 Expected uniform use of T, found u32 in field lol.